black-cat-ops/animal-picture-service/README.md

 - Monitor application metrics with Prometheus and Grafana

 ## 📋 Prerequisites
 **Required:**
-- Docker Desktop (includes Docker and Docker Compose)
+- Docker Desktop installed and running

 **That's it!** No need to install Python, PostgreSQL, or any other dependencies.